Does Female Ejaculation Really Exist?

 Sex occurs in many parts of our body

-In a study it was found that 72.7% of women reach orgasm by the stimulation of the different areas of the vaginal walls.
+In a study, it was found that 72.7% of women reach orgasm by the stimulation of the different areas of the vaginal walls.
 90.9% of women were excited as a result of stimulation with fingers in these areas.
-When the clitoris is stimulated using fingers, the proportions are the same.
-We should mention that the researchers observed the duration of orgasms generated by stimulation using fingers of the clitoris and the vagina.

-Through these results they discovered that the clitoris has approximately twice as much erogenous sensitivity as the vagina (Useche, 2001).
+Through these results, they discovered that the clitoris has approximately twice as much erogenous sensitivity as the vagina (Useche, 2001).
 In fact, one study showed that most women require only the stimulation of the clitoris to achieve ejaculation (Álvarez, sf.).

 Many sexologists and feminists agree on the absurdity of reducing female sexuality to just the G spot.
-In 1950, Ernest Grafenberg himself (from whose name we get the famous G-spot) claimed that there is no part of a woman’s body that doesn’t provide a sexual response.
+In 1950, Ernest Grafenberg himself (from whose name we get the famous G-spot) claimed that no part of a woman’s body doesn’t provide a sexual response.
 We can deduce from this that sex occurs in many parts of the body, starting with our own thoughts (García, 2005).

 Sexual Pleasure Female Ejaculation